Best 5 days in Oahu itinerary: Covers whole island!

 - Day 5: North Shore Oahu: Dole Plantation, Waimea Falls, Turtle Beach

-Visiting Hawaii?
-Check out my other posts in the Hawaii series:
+Visiting Oahu?
+Check out my other posts from my visit to Oahu and other Hawaii Islands: